+- 1. Axle nut

-- 1. Drive chain slack adjusting bolt
+- 2. Drive chain slack adjusting bolt

-- 2. Locknut
+- 3. Locknut

-- 3. Alignment marks
+- 4. Alignment marks

-- 4. Axle nut

-- 5. Drive chain puller

 - 2. To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.
 [ECA10571]

-Using the alignment marks on each drive chain puller, make sure that both chain pullers are in the same position for proper wheel alignment.
+Using the alignment marks on each chain puller, make sure that both chain pullers are in the same position for proper wheel alignment.
 Use the end of the swingarm as the reference point for the alignment marks.